Sujay-Pravin/ASK_CHEF.ai/README.md

   - `assets/` - Static assets
   - `styles/` - CSS modules

-## 🤝 Contributing
+## 🤝 Contributions

 Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Please feel free to **clone this repository** and unleash your creativity to make it even better.
+Let your ideas shine!

 ## 🌐 Live Demo